-Funding for the CALCEF Program was intended to leverage the procurement of an unprecedented tonnage of lower carbon sorghum feedstock, supporting the development of a domestic sorghum market, and furthering investment in new technologies and processes that would otherwise been unavailable are not cost effective to adopt and implement without benefit of the proposed public-private partnership.
+Funding for the CALCEF Program will fulfill the promise of the CEPIP Program, leveraging the procurement of an unprecedented tonnage of lower carbon sorghum feedstock, supporting the development of a domestic sorghum market, and furthering investment in new technologies and processes that would otherwise been unavailable are not cost effective to adopt and implement without benefit of the proposed public-private partnership.
 The project was designed to achieve the following specific benefits:

 - Carbon Intensity and GHG Emissions Reduction.
-Prior to implementation of the project, the Pacific Ethanol Stockton Facility produced 60 MGPY of corn ethanol with a carbon intensity (CI) of 80.7 gCO2e/MJ.1 In its proposal for this project, Pacific Ethanol estimated that the completed project would reduce the Pacific Ethanol Facility's CI value to 76.6 gCO2e/MJ, resulting in a CI reduction of 4.04 gCO2e/MJ, equivalent to a 5 percent reduction, reducing carbon emissions by 23,765 MT/yr. - Sorghum Benefits.
+Prior to implementation of the project, the Aemetis Keyes Facility produced 55 MGPY of corn ethanol with a weighted average carbon intensity of 80.7 gCO2e/MJ.
+In its proposal for this project, Aemetis estimated that the completed project would reduce the Aemetis Facility's CI value to 76.66 gCO2e/MJ, resulting in a CI reduction of 4.04 gCO2e/MJ, equivalent to a 5 percent reduction reducing carbon emissions by 23,765 MT/yr. - Sorghum Benefits.
 When LCFS was created, it was anticipated that the state's capacity to produce and distribute lower-carbon biofuels would be greater than it currently is.
 Unfortunately, economic factors (the Great Recession as well as high capital costs) along with technological barriers hampered California's efforts to produce significant volumes of ethanol from advanced feedstock sources.
 The project envisioned increased sorghum-based ethanol generation as a potentially viable solution to producing lower-carbon, next-generation biofuels.

-Immediately prior to the initiation of the project, sorghum was grown in very small quantities in California, even though it had been successfully used inside and outside of California for ethanol production as an alternative to corn feedstocks.
+Prior to the initiation of the project, sorghum was grown in very small quantities in California, even though it had been successfully used inside and outside of California for ethanol production as an alternative to corn feedstocks.
 In comparison to corn, grain sorghum carries several potential benefits.
-It requires substantially less water and fertilizer, is more drought tolerant, and grows to maturity in less than four months-permitting multiple crops per year in certain climates.
+Specifically, it requires substantially less water and fertilizer, is more drought tolerant, and grows to maturity in less than four months-permitting multiple crops per year in certain climates.
 Finally, grain sorghum is not a staple within the U.S. food supply, thus, using it for ethanol production would reduce potential to cause any adverse domestic food supply distortions.